johnfraserss/ICS3C/Assignments/07b - Writing Files/README.md

 * Create a program that reads in 'loremIpsum.txt' file and writes its content to 'newLoremIpsum.txt' while replacing every lowercase letter with its respective uppercase letter, and vice versa.
 Save this file as 'wFiles003.py'.

 * Create a program that reads in 'mysteryText.txt' and writes its content to 'mysteryTextDecoded.txt' while replacing every character with its subsequent ASCII character.
-For example, every 'a' changes to 'b', every '#' changes to a '$', and every 'z' changes to a '{'.
+For example, every 'a' changes to 'b', every '#' changes to '$', and every 'z' changes to '{'.
 Save this file as 'wFiles004.py'.

 Submissables
 ------------